The benefits of growing nettle range from nutrition to medicinal and everything in between.

 Grow your nettles in a space that is out of the way.

-You want them where no one will accidentally brush upon them.
+You want them where no one will accidentally brush upon them, since they can sting you if you aren’t careful.

 Behind other landscaping is a great place to place nettles to prevent accidental stinging.